mvr5854/Sonic_Search_UI/README.md

 Go to the following URL and run `serve -s build` in a terminal:
 `https://urban-chainsaw-7q5v5r64v5cx7x5.github.dev/`

+It might prompt you to sign in to your GitHub account.

 If it can't find the `serve` command, run the following commands in the terminal:
 `npm install -g serve`
 `serve -s build`